lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction3.md

 2. Then t-SNE randomly maps the data into a lower dimensional space, and calculates the similarity using <b>t-distribution</b>.
 The reason it uses t-distribution in this step rather than Normal distribution, is because t-distribution has flatter shape with higher tails, which can help spread the data out.
 This step will output a similarity matrix too.
 3. Finally t-SNE will apply gradient descent to minimize KL divergence (Kullback–Leibler divergence) to make the 2nd similarity matrix close to the 1st one through an iterative approach until reaching to the max number of iterations.
 In each iteration, data points will move toward their closest neighbors and away from the distant ones recorded in step 1.

-[You can check more details here][6]
+To understand more details of t-SNE, check [here][6].

 To reduce our campaign data into 3 dimensions using t-SNE, the code looks like:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Crystal_Ball_images/camapign_dim_redu_images/code_tsne.png" width="757" height="316" />

 An important parameter in the above code is `perplexity`, it specifies the density of neighborhoods.
-Smaller value leads to more small groups and larger value leads to fewer but tightly packed groups.
+Smaller value leads to larger number of small groups and larger value leads to fewer but tightly packed groups.
 Normally, you can start with values between 5 and 50.

 The data plot looks like: